What is ‘Connective Touch’ relaxation massage?:

 Massage in itself inherently sensual.
 The main difference between ‘erotic’ and ‘sensual’ massage is ‘intent’.
 Sensual massage is still therapeutic massage, there are just fewer boundaries as how I touch you.
 On the other hand, ‘Erotic massage’ is in essence ‘sex with a skin polish’.

 I’m not an escort.
 When requesting a session, given the current state of affairs with Sesta/Fosta, it’s best to not discuss your sexual fantasies with me through text.
+I always prefer to discuss boundaries face to face.

 So are there any reasons why you won’t work on someone?